MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 * v3 plugins **rarely, involve subclassing of moth or transfer classes.**
-  The sarracenia.moth class implements support for message queueing protocols that support topic hierarchy based subscriptions.
+  The sarracenia.moth class implements support for notification message queueing protocols that support topic hierarchy based subscriptions.
 There are currently two subclasses of Moth: amqp (for rabbitmq), and mqtt.
 It would be great for someone to add an amq1 (for qpid amqp 1.0 support.)